INERRANCY AND DOCTRINAL PURITY

 I cleared my throat.
 “Well… religions…all religions… are conservative about sex, right?”
 I stammered.
 “You know… it’s true… Christian churches especially.
 They don’t believe in sex until married.”
 I shrugged.
 “It won’t change anytime soon.”

-“Listen!” he interrupted.
+“Look!” he interrupted.
 “I don’t care about religion.
-I have my beliefs.
-I’m comfortable.
+I have beliefs.
 What Christians think, I don’t give a shit.”

 “Oh”, I said.